Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 697 trips per day across all routes, equating to approximately 56 weekly trips per stop.
+The accessibility of transport is rated as good, with residents typically located 216 meters from the nearest transport stop.
+The service frequency averages 697 trips per day across all routes, which equates to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport